osu-cs290-f24/final-project-best-minigame-ever/README.md

 # Mini Game:

+## Update: Leo Dec.7:
+1. Flappy bird game complete, all styling and gamplay is finished for the page.
+2. The leaderboard data implementation is still needed.
+3. UI for the snake game should be consistant

 ## Update: Ren Dec.2:

 1. Merge 'lightmode.css' and 'darkmode.css' into one 'styles.css' for avoiding avoid bugs that might be caused by frequent switching between different files.